 Do you feel fuller than usual?
 If you know the feeling, you know.
-Maybe it is because of that overflowing Chipotle burrito.
-But it also could be other things including the dreaded b-word, bloating.
+Maybe it is because of that overflowing Chipotle burrito or maybe its that the dreaded b-word, bloating.

 Fear not.
 There are ways to avoid bloating like slowing down when eating, stopping when you feel satisfied, passing up on the fizzy drinks, reducing salt intake, and our favorite, adding more fiber to your diet fiber.
 We’ll get more to that later but first, let's talk about what exactly bloating is.